VASA-seq is based on 384-well cell capture plates and flow cytometry (FACS) sorting.

-VASA-seq can be applied to human, mouse, and rat samples.
+You can apply VASA-seq to human, mouse, and rat samples.

 Cell capture plates

 Cell capture plates offer a flexible platform for single-cell sequencing.
 Single cells can be sorted into each well of the 384-well plates using a FACS machine or other cell sorting platform.
-The plates can be stored for longer time periods, and are easy to ship.
+You can store the plates for longer time periods and they are easy to ship.

-Cell capture plates are prepared at our laboratory using high-end dispensing robots.
+High-end dispensing robots prepare the cell capture plates at our laboratory.
 Our experts will fill each well with ten microliters of sterile mineral oil and a tiny nanoliter scale droplet of uniquely barcoded poly-A primers.

 Advantages of VASA-seq

 - Analyze RNA molecules at full length